krh5058/cfg_datatool/ReadMe.txt

 			- File manager for GNOME desktop enviroment is Nautilus
 			- Default web browser is Mozilla Firefox
 			- "module load matlab/R2011b" to switch Matlab versions
-			- Depending on server node, there may be issues with running system commands or video memory (JVM or GNOME desktop fails).

 Known bugs: